everettyang/RobotArmFishFeeder/README.md

 # RobotArmFishFeeder
-uses a robot arm to feed my goldfish
+uses a robot arm controlled by Raspi/servo motors to feed my goldfish from anywhere

+**I will work on this more later